History of Punjab: Partition of Punjab (1947)

 In 1947, the Punjab Province of British India was divided along religious lines into West Punjab and East Punjab, with East Punjab containing modern states of Indian Punjab, Haryana and Himachal Pradesh.
 The Partition of India in 1947 split the former Raj province of Punjab; the mostly Muslim western part became the Pakistani province of West Punjab and the mostly Sikh and Hindu eastern part became the Indian province of Punjab.
 Many Sikhs and Hindus lived in the west, and many Muslims lived in the east, and so partition saw many people displaced and much intercommunal violence.
 All Punjabi princely states, except Bahawalpur, also became part of India.

 The undivided Punjab, of which Punjab (Pakistan) forms a major region today, was home to a large minority population of Sikhs and Hindus unto 1947 apart from the Muslim majority.
 The Gurdaspur district which is partially now part of the Indian state of Punjab had a slight Muslim majority (50.2% according to the 1941 census) prior to the partition.
-Many Muslims fled the partition violence to settle in Pakistan.While many cities in what is now Pakistan—such as Rawalpindi, Nankana Sahib, and Sargodha etc.—had Hindu and Sikh majorities before 1947, other districts like Lahore, Sheikhupura, and Lyallpur (now Faisalabad) had sizable Hindu and Sikh populations, though not in the majority.
-The migration of Hindus and Sikhs to India began following communal violence in the Hazara region in December 1946, and intensified after the Rawalpindi massacres in March 1947.
+Many Muslims fled the partition violence to settle in Pakistan.
+While many cities in what is now Pakistan—such as Rawalpindi, Nankana Sahib, and Sargodha etc.—had Hindu and Sikh majorities before 1947, other districts like Lahore, Sheikhupura, and Lyallpur (now Faisalabad) had sizable Hindu and Sikh populations, though not in the majority.
+The migration of Hindus and Sikhs to India began following communal violence in the Hazara region in December 1946, and intensified after the Rawalpindi Massacres of March 1947.
 This migration continued amid the broader wave of partition-related violence, lasting until and beyond the day of independence.

 As stated, a major consequence of partition was the sudden shift towards religious homogeneity occurred in all districts across Punjab owing to the new international border that cut through the province.
 This rapid demographic shift was primarily due to wide scale migration but also caused by large-scale religious cleansing riots which were witnessed across the region at the time.
 According to historical demographer Tim Dyson, in the eastern regions of Punjab that ultimately became Indian Punjab following independence, districts that were 66% Hindu in 1941 became 80% Hindu in 1951; those that were 20% Sikh became 50% Sikh in 1951.
 Conversely, in the western regions of Punjab that ultimately became Pakistani Punjab, all districts became almost exclusively Muslim by 1951.

 A major religious population exchange happened in 1947, which resulted in the following 1951 census: Muslim population noted as 300,246 persons (1.77%) in East Punjab (India), while in West Punjab (Pakistan), the 1951 census recorded a Hindu population of 33,052 persons (0.16%) and only 35 others (some of whom may have been Sikh).